 Commonly known as the sugarberry or false elm, the hackberry is a member of the elm (Ulmaceae) family.
 The genus Celtis comes from the Latin name of the African lotus tree in reference to its sweet fruit while the specific epithet occidentalis means western or of the western hemisphere, appropriately named by Carl Linnaeus (a Swedish botanist).
 It is also said that the word “hack” comes from the Scottish word “hag” (meaning witch) in reference to the hagberry tree (Prunus padus), which early colonists confused with the hackberry because of the similarities between their small, cherry-like fruits and growth habits.

-Indigenous peoples valued the hackberry for many medicinal and food purposes.
+The hackberry was traditionally used for many medicinal and food purposes.
 The bark was used to regulate menstrual cycles, colds, and sore throats.
 The fruit was often mixed with fat and corn to produce a porridge-like substance and it was also pounded into a paste and baked in the oven.

 The hackberry fruit is a sweet treat for humans and wildlife alike!